GuoJiaqi-1020/Jacky-s-ML-notebook/README.md

 So far, you can find the following contents in my repository:

-1. RMSprop
-2. Exponentially Weighted Averages
+1. Exponentially Weighted Averages
+2. Gradient Descent with Momentum
+3. RMSprop